Azure Web Application Firewall on Azure Front Door

 - Protocol attackers

-For more information, see Web Application Firewall DRS rule groups and rules.
+For more information, see Web Application Firewall Default Rule Set rule groups and rules.

 Bot protection rule set